samuelblades/In-shoe-pressure-foot-contact-event-detection/README.md

 A set of 7 pressure based foot contact event detection algorithms that can be used to detect foot contact events in running.

 JAN 2023
-Code written by Samuel Blades and Hunter Marriott
+Code written by Hunter Marriott with contributions from Samuel Blades

 The algorithms are written to detect foot contact events using in-shoe plantar pressure data.
 The algorithms are designed to run post-hoc on the sum of the plantar pressure data, normalized between 0 - 100 of signal max.